bellodox/Bankout/doc/Analysis.md

 ### 3.4 Latent management value

-- Each Queen in hand is roughly “one saved bust and a safety draw window,” especially under latent.
+- Each Queen in hand is roughly "one saved bust and a safety draw window," especially under latent.
 - Holding >1 Queen becomes extremely valuable but rare—beware hand limit squeezing out Kings/Jokers in the tighter 2-card constraint.
+- The "Three Latent Aces" bust rule increases the importance of Queen management, as Queens are the only way to clear latent Aces (via Jack triggers) and prevent this new bust condition.

 ---